OpenTranslationBible/open-bible/en-GB/43.John/md/john-06.md

 ## John 6:71

-He meant Judas, the son of Simon Iscariot, who, though one of the Twelve, was later to betray Him.
+He was referring to Judas, the son of Simon Iscariot, who, though one of the Twelve, was later to betray Him.